Interpreting the Learning in “Pig the Dog”

 He observes animal behaviors and notes their interrelationships.

-His understanding of the habitat the animals inhabit helps he and his dog locate truffles, ironically with chemical plants and refineries nearby.
+His understanding of the habitat the animals inhabit helps he and his dog locate truffles, ironically in the shadows of the chemical plants and refineries nearby.

 With the camera below-eye-level and behind him, he kneels before his altar of shorebird eggs.
 Though it seems as if he is in prayer, he’s actually working.
 While he bags mushroom delicacies, he hand-draws a logo of his own design.

 I’ve seen it in real life.
 Sometimes people’s passion turns into a career.
-Del ‘markets’ his truffles to a highfalutin restaurant and clientele.
+Del has branded himself and he markets his truffles to a highfalutin restaurant clientele.